-- Avoid running electrical cords under carpeting, where the cords can be stepped on and easily damaged. - Use surge protectors with their own built-in fuse. - Empty wastebaskets regularly. - Follow all fire safety and prevention rules and policies. - Not overload electric circuits and do not string extension cords over nails, under carpets or furniture, or in locations where they will wear. - Use only approved appliances. - Not operate appliances when you are not present and not operate appliances in closets or close to flammable materials. - Keep doors to trash rooms and stairwells closed. - Keep hallways clear of your belongings including shoes and boots. - Not use lit candles/incense/tobacco products. - Do not hang items on the electrical conduit or raceway of the fire protection devices.
+- Avoid running electrical cords under carpeting, where the cords can be stepped on and easily damaged. - Use surge protectors with their own built-in fuse. - Empty wastebaskets regularly and do not overload electrical circuits. - Use only approved appliances in approved locations and only when you are fully present while they are in use. - Keep doors to stairwells closed. - Keep hallways clear of your belongings including shoes and boots. - Not use lit candles/incense/tobacco products (University Housing is a smoke-free environment these products are not permitted)..